Why is Cookware Infused with Diamonds?

 Never preheat an empty pan for more than a few minutes as this will damage the non-stick coating.

 Cooking sprays should be avoided.

-To keep non-stick surface functional, the cookware should be cleaned after each use.
+To keep the non-stick surface functional, the cookware should be cleaned after each use.
 The manufacturer recommends hand-washing with a dish brush and hot, soapy water.
 Abrasive and caustic cleaners should be avoided, as they can scratch or dry out the non-stick coating.
 A dark build-up caused by food residue can be removed using a solution of baking soda and water.

-If treated properly, the surface will remain non-stick fairly long.
+If treated properly, the surface will remain non-stick for fairly long.
 It can withstand metal utensils and abrasive cleaning tools better than competitors’ products.
 However, the non-stick coating will degrade over time, usually after five years of regular use.
 After that, the non-stick coating may lose its effectiveness and turn the pan sticky.

 This cookware brand is handmade in Germany.
 The topcoat is infused with diamond crystals to create a durable, scratch-resistant cooking surface and to provide long-lasting non-stick performance.